philbowles/weenymo/README.md

 # weenymo
-weenyMo is (yet another)Belkin Wemo emulator, providing Alexa voice control for your ESP8266 (in Arduino IDE) in about the smallest "footprint" you will find
+weenyMo is (yet another) Belkin Wemo emulator, providing Alexa voice control for your ESP8266 (in Arduino IDE) in about the smallest "footprint" you will find

 ## WHY?
 There's Fauxmo and others, but they all seem to send more data than they need to Alexa, requiring big data strings and more complexity than absolutely required.
 Let's face it: 90% of IOT devices just switch on or off...
 Why then have more code than you need?
 I decided to see how much could be cut away while still providing "switch on" / "switch off" functionality

-Here's another reson: this is it, all there is to it: Once object constructor and one function.
+Here's another reason: this is it, all there is to it: Once object constructor and one function.
 ```cpp
 #include<weenyMo.h>
 //